 Apple iPad 2 is expected to be released by the end of February, car accident attorney stresses dangers of using this device behind the wheel

 As a car accident attorney, I’ve helped lots of people injured in preventable car crashes caused by distracted drivers.
-I’ve blogged extensively about the importance of not texting and driving, talking on cell phones while driving, even watching porn movies while driving (actual case).
+I’ve blogged extensively about the importance of not texting and driving, talking on cell phones while driving, even watching movies while driving (actual case).
 Just when I thought I’ve seen it all, today I spoke with someone who was rear-ended by someone who was using his iPad while driving!

 Folks, this is not exactly a hidden danger.
 Do we really need to use an iPad when we are behind the wheel?

 Michigan has just passed a texting while driving ban.
 Science has shown that texting while driving increases the chance of being in a car accident by 23 percent.
 Many people have been injured and killed over a pointless text.
 That’s also why I oppose the the recent trend by car makers, including Chrysler, to install computers in vehicles.
 Do we really need more reasons to take our eyes off the road?

 Since the Apple iPad 2 is expected to be released any day now, I’d like to discuss the rather obvious dangers of using this device while you are driving.
 As my client from this morning shows, being obvious doesn’t mean it isn’t going to happen.